hpc2n/sphinx-lesson-template/content/starpu.rst

 Above, the argument `ld` is the leading dimension of the matrix (row-major order), the argument `xn` is the width of the matrix and the argument `ny` is the height of the matrix.

-For example, the following example allocated a matrix and **initializes** a data handle that encapsulates the matrix:
+For example, the following example allocates a matrix and **initializes** a data handle that encapsulates the matrix:

 .. code-block:: c
     :linenos: